-Amenity space is provided with each unit having its own private fenced yard.
-In addition to the private amenity space there is a community amenity area at the north of the property with landscaping and a lawn suitable for play or relaxation.
+Amenity space is provided with each unit having it's own private fenced yard.
+In addition to the private amenity space there is a community amenity area at the east of the property with landscaping and a lawn suitable for play or relaxing.
+The development is located close to schools, trails and parks.

 MF3.
-Amenity spaces should incorporate vegetation for the purposes of active and passive recreation and/or visual interest and incorporate safe play areas in interior courtyards.
+Amenity spaces should incorporate vegetation for the purposes of active and passive recreation and/or visual interest, and incorporate safe play areas in interior courtyards.

 The fenced private yards each have a landscaped section placed to maximize the usefulness of the yard as a play area for children or pets, or for outdoor enjoyment for all age groups.
-The lawn area at the north end of the yard can be used without vehicles driving past the area, allowing for another safe place for recreation.
-The landscaping is a mixture of ornamental grasses that are variant in shape, size, and colour.
-Deciduous trees create a pleasing environment year-round.
+The landscaping is a mixture of evergreen plants and drought resistant shrubs that are variant in shape, size, and colour.
+A mixture of evergreen and deciduous trees creates visual interest year round.

 MF4.
-Visitor parking should be: • in public view,
+Visitor parking should be:

-- easily accessible near the main entry to the site, and - clearly indicated by pavement markings and/or signs
+- in public view, - · easily accessible near the main entry to the site, and - · clearly indicated by pavement markings and/or signs

-Visitor parking is located at the rear of the property and easily accessible to all units.
+Visitor parking is located at the east side of the property and easily accessible to all units.
 This space will be clearly marked for visitors.